Scain3/Sixpence-Etsy-clone/README.md

   2. email: demo@user.io
   3. password: password

   Sixpence is a clone of Etsy with a wedding essentials twist.
-This application is targeted toward women shopping for wedding essentials at discounted prices.
+This application is targeted toward non-sentimental people that want to sell their gently used items   and people planning their wedding interested in buying these gently used items at a discounted price.
 The features used in the implementation of this app include:   product listing, single product listing, create a product listing, add to cart, delete from cart, and search for a product listing.

 **Features List:**
 - Product Listings